 To be considered for registration for a final research project (GA/FP), all students must submit a research proposal that outlines their intended research.
-Research proposals should be presented under headings that provide the title and summary of the study, as well as addressing each of the points listed in the "Research Proposal Template' that is available on the online area.
+Students can only submit a research proposal if they have attended the Research Methods module, as the RP is the sole outcome/product of this module.
+Research proposals should be presented under headings that provide the title and summary of the study as well as addressing each of the points listed below.
+The research proposal templates and examples are available in the Research Methods module area.